Admissions Process & Checklist

 - Please refer to our Educational Support section for more information about this process for children with special learning needs.

-- Interview: Upon receipt of your application documents, an interview will be arranged for both the parents and child with two teachers: your child’s prospective class teacher and another member of our faculty.
+Upon receipt of your application documents, a family interview will be arranged with two teachers: your child’s prospective class teacher and another member of our faculty.
 Your child will not be interviewed, per se, but will have an opportunity to get to know the teachers and ask any questions he or she may have.

 - Kindergarten applicants will be invited to join a Kindergarten class in session from 8 am to 1 pm.